MatissesProjects/InsaneAquarium/README.md

 # InsaneAquarium
-This is a clone of the game from popcap which was about feeding fish and keeping them alive against bosses
+This is a [clone of a game](https://store.steampowered.com/app/3320/Insaniquarium_Deluxe/) from popcap which was about feeding fish and keeping them alive against bosses

 ![image](https://github.com/user-attachments/assets/39ff5b35-6693-400e-8aa9-95bc3a1ed351)